pantheon-systems/documentation/source/_docs/guides/github-pull-requests.md

 ---
-title: Using GitHub Pull Requests with Composer on Pantheon
+title: Using GitHub Pull Requests with Composer and Drupal 8
 description: Use GitHub and Composer to manage modules and other dependencies for Drupal 8 sites on Pantheon.
 tags: [workflow]
 categories: [drupal8]
+permalink: docs/guides/:basename/
 contributors:
   - greg-1-anderson
   - stevector
 ---

-This guide describes how to use GitHub and Circle CI with Composer to implement a collaborative team-based Continuous Integration workflow using pull requests for a Drupal 8 site on Pantheon.
+This guide describes how to use GitHub and Circle CI with Composer to implement a collaborative, team-based Continuous Integration workflow using pull requests for a Drupal 8 site on Pantheon.

 <div class="row">
   <div style="margin-bottom:30px;" class="col-md-4">